 Yes, members are required to keep a record of their own CPE activities.
 This can be done following the format set out here.

-Members can also record their CPE activites and view the CPE history online at the ISCA eServices Portal.
+Members can also record their CPE activities and view the CPE history online at the ISCA eServices Portal.
 After you have logged in, click on “CPE records” on the left menu to view and edit your CPE records.

 For more information on your account login, please refer to the FAQ at http://isca.org.sg/member-services/faqs.

 Kindly note that the “CPE Category” field is only applicable for public accountants.
 If you are not a public accountant, you may indicate “Others” or “NA” as the CPE category.
-For information purposes, Below are the definitions of the different categories:
+For information purposes, below are the definitions of the different categories:

 - Category 1: Financial Reporting Standards and Pronouncements